idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 5. Platforms;

    - If you build it they will not come.
-   - If its a platform you'll have lots of opportunites to iterate before you're done.
+   - If its a platform you'll have lots of opportunities to iterate before you're done.
    - Built every iteration with a committed partner
-   - Launch the first iteration ASAP with minimal flexiblity - you'll learn a tonne
+   - Launch the first iteration ASAP with minimal flexibility - you'll learn a tonne
    - Build the second iteration so it's cheaper to build the 3rd.
-   - Build the third by providing flexibility in those must frequently changed dimensios
+   - Build the third by providing flexibility in those must frequently changed dimensions
    - Build the next iteration for a small set of users
    - Rinse Repeat